 Biology is often interwoven with historical events.
-For example, along the southwest corner of the park, there are multiple mulberry trees forming a nice broad-leafed pergola.
+For example, along the southwest corner of the park, there used to be multiple mulberry trees forming a nice broad-leafed pergola.
 Like the golden rain trees, the pagoda trees, and the kousa dogwoods, the mulberries are native to Asia.
 For 5,000 years in China, mulberry leaves were fed to caterpillars of the Bombyx genus on an industrial level.
 The caterpillars would spin cocoons of silk, which would be harvested by dropping the cocoons in boiling water before the moth emerges.
 The cocoons would then be unraveled, with each cocoon yielding a single thread up to one mile long.
 These threads would be combined to make yarn and then turned into cloth on a loom.
-The medieval western demand for this luxurious fabric inspired land treks to China along what would be known as the silk road.
+The medieval western demand for this luxurious fabric inspired land treks to China along what would be known as the Silk Road.
 Later, Philadelphians James Logan, Benjamin Franklin, and Robert Morris imported mulberry trees in hopes of starting a silk industry here.
 One of the larger silk businesses in Philadelphia, the J. C. Graham Trimming factory, would eventually settle at the northwest corner of the future Baldwin Park, as discussed here.
 Textiles were the largest industry in Philadelphia at this time, even bigger than the metal trades that dominated our neighborhood.
 For more on the silk industry in Philadelphia, see outside article here.

 Louis Pasteur, around the time of the Graham factory's beginnings in Philadelphia, was persuaded by the French government to solve a problem: a disease in silk worms devastating the silk industry there.
 He isolated the causative fungal microorganism and developed a method to destroy the moths spreading the disease before the contagion caused too much financial loss.
 This episode and similar events induced Pasteur to formulate one of the greatest advances in medicine, the germ theory of infectious disease.